superphy/insilico-subtyping/README.md

 3.  `--index /path/to/file` - YAML-format file that lists the locations of subtype reference files.
 You can specify a file that is not the default file packaged with phylotyper.
-4.  `--description` - A help description to describe the subtype scheme.
+4.  `--description` - A help description for the subtype scheme.

+If you would like to contribute a subtype scheme to the main repository, please contact us.

 ABOUT PHYLOTYPER
 ================